 People may use alcohol and marijuana together, but their combined effects can increase your risk of higher THC levels, greater impairment and alcohol poisoning.

-Two of the substances people most regularly use are alcohol and weed, but what about if they’re used together?
-People may use a combination of these substances to get more of an effect for both, or to combat the side effects of one or the other, but it can be risky.
+It is common for people to mix alcohol and marijuana.
+In fact, marijuana is the most frequently used substance among drinkers.
+People may use a combination of these substances to get more of an effect for both or combat the side effects of one or the other, but it can be risky and unsafe.